3 Effective Methods To Select All Text In Vim/Vi

 3. Macros

 Macros are an excellent tool for efficiently automating repetitive tasks and selecting all text.
 They allow you to record and playback a sequence of commands, making it easy to repeat complex text selection operations and streamline your editing workflow.
-Follow these steps to use macros for text selection:
+Follow these steps to vim select text:

 1. Start recording a macro by pressing q followed by a register key (e.g., a).